“How are you?” he asked me.

 “I’m sorry…about what I said”

 The shame was real, though perhaps only caused by his mother rotting corpse under the earth.
 This was a well-chosen opportunity to apologize.

 “Don’t be, your punch wasn’t the first one I deserved.”

 “Yeah me too”

 He put his hand on my shoulder.
 He was very quiet standing in front of the grave.
 After all, he lost his mother and the reason why he had become the person he was in the first place.
 He wasn’t faced with anything, because he hadn’t thought of this outcome. Ätz hadn’t cried at the funeral.
 His brother was in tears.
 His father wasn’t there.

-“Let’s get rich,” he said to me afterwards.
+“Let’s get rich,” he said to me afterward.
 We sat on his couch in black.
 I looked at Ätz first.
-I didn’t want to say anything, but it hadn’t been honest, if I wouldn’t have pointed it out to him.
+I didn’t want to say anything, but it hadn’t been honest if I wouldn’t have pointed it out to him.